Matteo Mandorlini

-Matteo Mandorlini (born 22 October 1988) is an Italian footballer who plays as midfielder for Serie D club Flaminia.
+Matteo Mandorlini (born 22 October 1988) is an Italian footballer who plays as midfielder for Serie D club Ravenna.

-He is the son of football coach Andrea Mandorlini, who also played as a footballer with Inter in the 1980s.
+He is the son of football coach Andrea Mandorlini, who also played as a footballer with Inter Milan in the 1980s.
 His brother Davide is also a footballer.

 Club career

 Parma

 Matteo born Mandorlini in Como, Lombardy, when his father Andrea playing for Internazionale.
 He started his career with Emilia–Romagna side Parma.
 Mandorlini has made one Serie A appearance for Parma, that being Parma's 1–0 loss to S.S.
 Lazio on 14 May 2006 during the 2005–06 season.
 That match was the last round of the season and Mandorlini substituted Damiano Ferronetti in the 84th minute.

 In July 2007, he was loaned to Pavia and sold to Foligno in co-ownership deal in August 2008.
 He started both legs of the relegation playoffs as a midfielder in 4321/433 formation.

 In June 2009, Parma bought him back and loaned to Viareggio.